 I finally finished attaching all the decals.
 The walkway part that was forcibly used with the kit was cracked and a gap was made even if liquid decal film was used.
 I have no choice but to retouch with a brush.

 I managed to complete the Hasegawa F/A-18C Hornet.
 The 1/48 scale is big for me, but it is worth making and fun.
-I painted the basic paint for Hasegawa’s attached decal, but I repainted the vertical tail in gray to change the decal during painting.
+I painted the basic paint for Hasegawa’s attached decal, but I repainted the vertical tail in gray to change the decal during the painting.
 This kind of recovery work is quite troublesome.

 F/A-18 type A and B with an improved engine and combat system are type C and D. The F/A is so-called because it can perform both fighter and bombing attack missions.
 The later E type and F type are called Super Hornet, and they were improved to a higher level of performance.
 On the other hand, this is sometimes distinguished from the Legacy Hornet.